-PLA: 45 semester hours CLEP: 30 semester hours
+- PLA: 45 semester hours

+- CLEP: 30 semester hours

-ACE: and other credit evaluation agencies: 45 semester hours
+- ACE and other credit evaluation agencies: 45 semester hours

 The American Council on Education (ACE) has evaluated and recommended for credit many of the training programs conducted by the Armed Services, major industries, and professional associations.
 Franklin Pierce University will generally award transfer credit for programs evaluated by ACE per their recommendations.
 Students may earn credit through the College-Level Examination Program (CLEP).
-CLEP examinations must be taken within the first 18 months of a student's enrollment at the University.
 CLEP may not be awarded in disciplines where students have had prior course work.
 CLEP is designed to measure an individual's knowledge in traditional academic areas.
 Previously taken CLEP testing will be reviewed on a case-by-case basis.